ManticoreGamesInc/platform-documentation/src/tutorials/art/audio_reference.md

 ### Best Practices for General Audio

-- It"s not always as it may seem; Like many of our assets in CORE, just because something is named or labeled as something specific doesn"t necessarily mean it is only for that use.
+- It's not always as it may seem; Like many of our assets in CORE, just because something is named or labeled as something specific doesn"t necessarily mean it is only for that use.
 In professional sound design a lot of commonly heard sounds in games, TV and film are created by using objects and sources you wouldn"t expect.
-For example, you can use "Parachute Open 01 SFX" asset for something else entirely such as a sail unfurling or a flag waving in the wind.
+For example, you can use "**Parachute Open 01 SFX**" asset for something else entirely such as a sail unfurling or a flag waving in the wind.

 - Size matters; Generally smaller objects are higher in pitch than ones that are much larger.
 Same goes for volume.
 A smaller insect will make less sound than a giant one for example.
 Also think about the size of your map.
 If you want things such as explosions or gunshots to be heard across the entirety of your map, adjust the falloff and radius values of your sounds accordingly.